hjchen17/hjchen17.github.io/_pages/about.md

 ## Prospective Collaboration

-I welcome inquiries from researchers of the broader academic and industrial community who share related interests.
+Any inquiries from researchers of the broader academic and industrial community are welcome!
+Please contact me via email: haojing@caltech.edu.